-WIC or Commodity Supplemental Food Programs: WIC provides supplemental nutritious foods, nutrition education, breast-feeding support and health care screening/referrals to pregnant women, nursing mothers, infants, and children up to the age of five; the Commodity Supplemental Food Program provides monthly allotments of commodity foods and nutrition education materials to senior citizens, postpartum women, and 5-year-old children.
+Programs: WIC provides supplemental nutritious foods, nutrition education, breast-feeding support and health care screening/referrals to pregnant women, nursing mothers, infants, and children up to the age of five; the Commodity Supplemental Food Program provides monthly allotments of commodity foods and nutrition education materials to senior citizens, postpartum women, and 5-year-old children.
+(Dollar value of services \$29,496)

-Literacy Services, which provide high quality books and other literacy services to low income pre-school children and their families through the library-based Gift of Reading book distribution program and the Tales to Go traveling literacy and arts van, and adult basic education services through the Portsmouth Adult Basic Education Program.

-Head Start, a comprehensive early childhood development program that provides education, health, nutrition, disability, and family support services to low-income pre-school children and their families.

-Homeless Outreach Intervention Program which assists homeless individuals and families in gaining shelter, arranging alternative shelter, and/or gaining transportation to shelters or other temporary or permanent housing options.
-Some grants to low-income households for the payment of rent, mortgage, utilities, or other basic necessities to households facing eviction, foreclosures, utility terminations, lack of fuel, or other emergencies.

-Surplus Food Distribution Program which coordinates and distributes USDA surplus food to participating homeless shelters, soup kitchens, and emergency food pantries, which provides 3 to 7 days of food to households who are facing severe economic hardship and are critically low on food.

-Crisis Services, which provides emergency grants to low-income households for the payment of rent, mortgage, electricity, fuel, or other basic necessities for households facing evictions, foreclosures, utility terminations, lack of fuel, or other emergencies through various Crisis Programs.

-Personal Emergency Response Systems, which provides access to affordable emergency response systems for aged or disabled individuals in order to ensure their safety and maintain their independence and quality of life.
+- 36 individuals received Literacy Services, which provide high quality books and other literacy services to low income pre-school children and their families through the library-based Gift of Reading book distribution program and the Tales to Go traveling literacy and arts van, and adult basic education services through the Portsmouth Adult Basic Education Program. - 1 child was enrolled in Head Start, a comprehensive early childhood development program that provides education, health, nutrition, disability, and family support services to low-income pre-school children and their families. - 4 families accessed the Homeless Outreach Intervention Program which assists homeless individuals and families in gaining shelter, arranging alternative shelter, and/or gaining transportation to shelters or other temporary or permanent housing options.
+These funds (\$67) were primarily used for transportation needs.
+1 family received assistance from the Homeless Prevention Program, which provides grants to low-income households for the payment of rent, mortgage, utilities, or other basic necessities to households facing eviction, foreclosures, utility terminations, lack of fuel, or other emergencies.
+(Dollar value of grant \$1,000) - 27 families accessed the Surplus Food Distribution Program which coordinates and distributes USDA surplus food to participating homeless shelters, soup kitchens, and emergency food pantries.
+2 families accessed Emergency Food Pantries, which provides 3 to 7 days of food to households who are facing severe economic hardship and are critically low on food. - 1 household received Crisis Services, which provides emergency grants to low-income households for the payment of rent, mortgage, electricity, fuel, or other basic necessities for households facing evictions, foreclosures, utility terminations, lack of fuel, or other emergencies through various Crisis Programs. - 1 person accessed Personal Emergency Response Systems, which provides access to affordable emergency response systems for aged or disabled individuals in order to ensure their safety and maintain their independence and quality of life.

+In addition to these major programs, much of our staff time is devoted to working with people who come to us seeking help.
+During the past year, we logged 163 calls or visits from Fremont residents at the Outreach Center, many of which were crisis calls involving evictions or foreclosures, fuel or utility problems, the lack of food or clothing, or general financial needs.
+By working closely together with local and state welfare administrators, landlords and mortgage lenders, fuel and utility companies, other human service agencies, and interested clergy and civic groups, we are able to link those in need with the services available to them.